Skip to Content

 Even with all that Resorts World has going for it, it’s safe to say my favorite intricacy of the new resort is the Here Kitty Kitty Vice Den Speakeasy which is tucked away out of sight within their Famous Foods Street Eats food hall.

-Below, I’ll use pictures to help you find the entrance to the Here Kitty Kitty Vice Den speakeasy at Resorts World.
+Below, I’ll use pictures to help you find the entrance to the Here Kitty Kitty Vice Den speakeasy at Resorts World – One of my favorite clandestine cocktail lounges in town.

 Related: Resorts World – Conrad Room Review.